prenex/turul/docs/architecture.md

 * DictionaryServices for providing interface to add semantics to words
 * BootDictionaryService for bootstraping a forth-like language

-If you are extending the system by defining meaning of words in C++, put your component in this namespace and create it to adhere the DictionaryServices interfacing module.
-That way your C++ parsing words will be automatically called by the system when semantic run is going.
+If you are extending the system by defining meaning of words in C++, your component belongs to this logical group.
+Please create it to adhere the DictionaryServices interfacing module.
+That way your C++ parsing words will be automatically called by the system when semantic run is going on.

 This is here just to add "native" words and we provide this so that optimizations are possible.
 If you are not providing dictionary name, you are extending (not overriding) the default dictionary - that is: the words you can access when you import/use nothing.
 When you are providing an optimized native word for your compiler or system, you should know that native words always have prefernce over Turul-words!
-Because of this, you can provide both the Turul and optimized native implementations for your system if necessary.
+Because of this, you can provide both the Turul and optimized native implementations for your system if necessary in case someone might not want to recompile their turul for getting your native optimizations...

 lwc\_log
 --------